bogdandonduk/UIThemesToolbox/README.md

 # UIThemesToolbox

   Utility library that simplifies light-dark UI theme management on Android.
 It allows you to make the theme of your application totally independent from the system theme by managing custom preferences and dynamic loading of the alternative **night** resources whenever you decide.
+It also conveniently organizes the dynamic theme switching via corresponding interface and a tool that can configure your views in bulks.
   ![](https://github.com/bogdandonduk/UIThemesToolbox/blob/master/device-2021-09-13-001700.png)![](https://github.com/bogdandonduk/UIThemesToolbox/blob/master/device-2021-09-13-133728.png)
 ![](https://github.com/bogdandonduk/UIThemesToolbox/blob/master/PicsArt_09-13-01.32.32.png)![](https://github.com/bogdandonduk/UIThemesToolbox/blob/master/PicsArt_09-13-01.33.26.png)
 ## Include in your project